Understanding the terms used in ProsPex will help you manage your waiting list more effectively.

 Lead Source (general): How did the prospect first make contact with you (ex. phone, internet, email)?

 Referred By (specific): Who referred the prospect to you (ex.
-MD, A Place for Mom)?
+MD, social services, or another facility)?

 Lead: an inquiry has been made through initial contact, but not yet committed to moving in.